You are currently viewing Dividend Snowball Effect: A Guide to Reinvesting Dividends for Wealth Generation and Maximizing Your Returns

 Lastly, investors need to remember that dividends are not guaranteed.

-Conclusion: how the dividend snowball can help you compound your wealth
+Conclusion: how the dividend snowball effect can help you compound your wealth

 Dr. Lincoln C. Wood teaches at the University of Otago in New Zealand.
 He is an avid investor and educator.
 He loves cash flow, income, and dividends when investing.
 He likes to buy undervalued companies with strong advantages and earnings growth.